imgag/ClinCNV/doc/preliminary_steps.md

 ## Text files with sample IDs

 Due to variability of data storage formats we can not suggest you a single recipy on how to get files with sample IDs.
+But in the end the files you should get need to look like:

+**Trios:**

+Mother_ID1,Fater_ID1,Kid_ID1
+Mother_ID2,Fater_ID2,Kid_ID2
+etc

+**Normal-Tumor pairs:**

+Tumor_ID1,Normal_ID1
+Tumor_ID1,Normal_ID2
+etc

+"Mother_ID1" is just an example, it can be anything (better without special characters such as `#`).
+If you have sequenced multiple tumor probes and only one normal per one sample, specify it as it is.
+Main condition is: *those IDs has to be presented in the file with coverages with exactly same names.*